dezmou/useRender/README.md

   </>
 }

-// Then somewere in your code, chande the global state state.someValue = 1
+// Then somewere in your code, change the global state state.someValue = 1
 // Render the component you want render("LeftMenu")